Postpartum disorder: Pelvic organ prolapse

 Pelvic organ prolapse occurs when the uterus, bladder or rectum drop lower in the pelvis creating a bulge in the vagina.
 Approximately half of all women who have given birth experience some degree of pelvic organ prolapse, most frequently as they age and go through menopause.

 Psychological disorders

 Postpartum depression

 Postpartum depression is a moderate to severe depressive episode starting anytime during pregnancy or within the four weeks following delivery.
 It occurs in 4–20% of pregnancies, depending on its definition.
 Without treatment, postpartum depression can last for months or years.
 In addition to affecting the mother’s health, it can interfere with her ability to connect with and care for her baby and may cause the baby to have problems with sleeping, eating, and behavior as he or she grows.
 In 38% of the cases of postpartum depression, women are still depressed three years postpartum.
 In 0.2% of pregnancies, postpartum depression leads to psychosis.
+Research indicates that the location and method of postpartum care delivery may not significantly impact depression or anxiety symptoms.
+Whether care is provided at home, by telephone, or in a clinical setting, the outcomes for maternal mental health are similar.
+Additionally, integrated care models involving multiple providers have not shown to reduce postpartum depression rates in the first year after birth.